chaitanyasrinivasan/motif_discovery/README.md

 ## Parameters

--w --width : Integer length of motif
+-w --width : Integer length of motif\
--i --input : Processed .fasta file that contains only lower case DNA nucleotide characters.
-The file should contain at least 2 sequences, and all sequences should have length greater than or equal to the width.
+-i --input : Preprocessed .fasta file that contains only lower case DNA nucleotide characters.
+The file should contain at least two sequences, and the sequences should have length greater than or equal to the specified width.
 Raw .fasta files can be processed into a suitable format by placing them in the data/ folder and running the following command:

 ```shell
 cd scripts
 ./preprocess.sh
 ```

+The preprocessing step will discard sequences that contain 'X' or 'N' and convert all characters to lowercase.